dmenezesgabriel/docker-localstack-hello/docs/aws-ec2.md

 Reserved Instances provide you with a significant discount (up to 75%) compared to On-Demand instance pricing.
 In addition, when Reserved Instances are assigned to a specific Availability Zone, they provide a capacity reservation, giving you additional confidence in your ability to launch instances when you need them.

 This model works like a contract, where you commit to a consistent amount of compute usage (measured in $/hour) for a 1 or 3 year term, and in exchange you receive a discount on that usage.
 You can choose between two different types of Reserved Instances: Standard Reserved Instances and Convertible Reserved Instances.

+#### Reserved Instances vs Savings Plans

+In summary the main differences between Reserved Instances and Savings Plans are:

+- **Instance Size Flexibility**: Savings Plans provide you with the flexibility to change instance families, sizes, OS types, and tenancies within a specific AWS Region.
+Reserved Instances are purchased for a specific instance family, size, and Region, and provide a capacity reservation when used in a specific Availability Zone.

+- **Term Commitment**: Savings Plans provide you with the flexibility to change your compute usage over time.
+Reserved Instances provide you with a capacity reservation when used in a specific Availability Zone, and provide a significant discount compared to On-Demand Instance pricing.

+- **Payment Options**: Savings Plans provide you with the flexibility to pay for your compute usage in one of two ways: All Upfront or On Demand.
+Reserved Instances provide you with the flexibility to pay for your compute usage in one of three ways: All Upfront, Partial Upfront, or No Upfront.

 ### Spot Instances